 Let’s start our little tour around the so-called Stumptown with the most famous attraction – Oregon Museum of Science and Industry that features educational exhibits, hands-on labs, IMAX movies, and the world’s largest Lego art display.
 For all book lovers, there are Powell’s Books store and Children’s Book bank.
 When the weather takes a turn for the worst, but you still want to engage your children in some fun activities, there are The Lumberyard and Sunday Parkways, indoor cycling spaces.

 Two-thirds of African American residents in Oregon live in Portland, and this fact fits in the broader trend of Portland’s increasingly diverse population: Hispanic residents represent 9.4% of the population, Asian 7.1%, while non-Hispanic whites are 72.2%.
-This mix creates an open-minded and accepting society where kids can grow up and learn about diversity and tolerance.
+This mix creates an open-minded and accepting society where kids can grow up and learn about diversity and tolerance also it makes the adjustment to the new location easier.

 Finding a Doctor in Seattle, Washington Will Be Easy